nicholaseager/nicholaseager.github.io/_posts/2021-01-05-getting-to-vietnam-during-the-pandemic.markdown

 featured_image: https://d10smlm4r150o9.cloudfront.net/photos/vi/2021/F578D543-E1D6-4210-BADD-4D20433E75BD-3594-00000352EA3A3BC7.jpg
 ---

-Right about the time the Covid-19 global pandemic started picking up steam, in May 2020, I left my job at Google in the US.
+In May 2020, right about the time the Covid-19 global pandemic started picking up steam, I left my job at Google in the US.
 I had been separated from my fiancée, Van, for nearly two years, and wanted desperately to reunite.
 Little did I know at the time how difficult it would be to travel to Vietnam.
 I knew the borders were currently closed.
 However, I had no idea that I would eventually have to fake a business visa, purchase an unlisted flight indirectly, and photoshop a Covid test.[^1]

 [^1]: We needed to photoshop one Covid test due to strange Vietnamese bureaucracy.
 The test was legitimate and negative, but my name was not the same as my passport, the name of the test was not visible, and the date was off by a day.